bcbio/bcbio-nextgen/docs/contents/bulk_rnaseq.md

 * `transcript_assembler` If set, will assemble novel genes and transcripts and merge the results into the known annotation.
 Can have multiple values set in a list.
 Supports ['cufflinks', 'stringtie'].
 * `transcriptome_align` If set to True, will also align reads to just the transcriptome, for use with EBSeq and others.
 * `expression_caller` A list of optional expression callers to turn on.
-Supports ['cufflinks', 'express', 'stringtie', 'sailfish', 'dexseq', 'kallisto'].
+Supports ['cufflinks', 'express', 'stringtie', 'dexseq', 'kallisto'].
 Salmon and count based expression estimation are run by default.
+Sailfish is deprecated.
 * `fusion_caller` A list of optional fusion callers to turn on.
 Supports [oncofuse, pizzly, ericscript, arriba].
 * `variantcaller` Variant calling algorithm to call variants on RNA-seq data.
 Supports [gatk-haplotype] or [vardict].
 * `spikein_fasta` A FASTA file of spike in sequences to quantitate.